|

 Paint was generally very bright and multicoloured with a lot of home

 jobs done.
-Variety of styles was quite staggering.
+The variety of styles was quite staggering.

 market narrow springers and girders were most popular and dual